top of page

 Building up the heat

-This molten tin is collected in a container, ensuring its separation from the solid residues of the hearth's surface.
-These solid remnants, laden with impurities, are then removed and subjected to further processing to extract any remaining elements and enhance overall purity of the tin.
+Molten tin is collected in a container, separating it from the solid residues of the hearth's surface.
+These solid remnants are then removed and subjected to further processing to extract any remaining elements and enhance overall purity of the tin.

 16th century smelting furnaces